WSDOT/PGSuper/Documentation/Common/UserGuide/Dialogs/Bridge Description Deck Reinforcement.md

 Transverse deck reinforcement is not modeled.

 Reinforcement is modeled with a combination of individual bars and a lump sum quantity.
 These values are additive.
-The total area of reinforcement is computed as
+The total area of reinforcement is computed as:

 As = (Area of individual bar/spacing + lump sum area per unit length) X (Tributary width of deck)

+> NOTE: Deck analysis is limited to the strength limit state.
+Detailing and service limit state criteria, such as crack control, are not evaluated.

 Deck Reinforcement
 ------------------